Rabin Deb: Political career

 He was a very promising member of Democratic Youth Federation of India (DYFI) and was taught by Dinesh Majumdar, the founder of DYFI.
 He worked tirelessly at the grassroots level at Sealdah in Kolkata and Panihati in 24 Parganas.
 During the emergency period, he was elected to the Calcutta District Committee of DYFI.

 He served as the district secretary of the Calcutta District Committee of DYFI between 1982-1984.
 He became the Secretary of West Bengal State Committee of DYFI (1984-1991), and also as the All India Vice President of DYFI (1988-1991).

 He has been a member of the CPI(M) Kolkata District Committee and District Secretariat.
 He was elected to a member of CPI(M) West Bengal State Committee in 1990s and was included in the State Secretariat in 2012.
 He was elected to the CPI(M) Central Committee in 2018.

-He also a represented CPI(M) at the Left Front W.B.
+He also represented CPI(M) at the Left Front W.B.
 State Committee and was a Working Committee member of Centre of Indian Trade Unions (CITU).

 He was elected thrice from Ballygunge Assembly Constituency, part of South Kolkata Lok Sabha constituency.
 He was nominated to contest from Ballygunge in 1992 after the demise of respected CPI(M) leader Sachin Sen and won the support and confidence of the people.

 Deb also served as the Government Chief Whip in West Bengal Legislative Assembly between 2003-2006.

 He is well known for his voice for the development of Ballygunge constituency and his contribution to the infrastructural development of the locality, such as the construction of elevated flyover from Paroma Island to Bridge No.4, Biresh Guha connector, construction of Gariahat Flyover, Lake Gardens Flyover, Bondel Gate Flyover, construction of 72 inches sewerage high capacity drainage system from Bijon Setu to Rashbehari Connector, and also for modernization of the tram track from Ballygunge depot to Rashbehari crossing and Park Circus crossing, along with removal of soil wastes from Topsia Canal.